nuxt/vue-meta/docs/guide/special.md

 ## Boolean attributes

-`vue-meta` maintains a [list](https://github.com/nuxt/vue-meta/blob/master/src/shared/constants.js) of attributes which are boolean attributes according to the HTML specs (and some extra).
-Whatever value you will pass to these attributes, they will be rendered as a boolean attribute.<sup>*</sup>
+`vue-meta` maintains a [list](https://github.com/nuxt/vue-meta/blob/master/src/shared/constants.js) of attributes which are Boolean attributes according to the HTML specs (and some extra).
+Whatever value you will pass to these attributes, they will be rendered as a Boolean attribute.<sup>*</sup>

 <sup>*</sup><small>Except for the special values `undefined` and `null`, see above</small>

 :::tip Note
-Prior to `v2.0` any attribute key with `undefined` as value was rendered as boolean attribute.
-This has been removed as packagers often remove object properties with an `undefined` value as given `a = {}` then `a.a === undefined`
+Prior to `v2.0` any attribute key with `undefined` as value was rendered as Boolean attribute.
+This has been removed as bundlers often remove object properties with an `undefined` value as given `a = {}` then `a.a === undefined`
 :::